-Top Benefits of a Content Management System for Developers
+Top Benefits of a CMS for Developers

 There is a strong notion that a CMS only benefits the editor.
 As you're reading this article, I believe that you’d agree that it also benefits the developer as well.
 I asked James to share his opinion on this often-discussed topic.